 Any complete kitchen remodel involves removing and replacing the cabinetry.
 Because cabinets make such an impact on the overall appearance of the kitchen, it’s important to consider what door style options are available to best suit your home and your personal taste.
 Cabinet installation is a custom job that is done onsite, so it’s a very involved process and certainly isn’t cheap.
 You want to make sure you are completely happy with your choice before you finalize the designs and give the green light to start construction!

-Medford Remodeling is a design build firm, meaning we are essentially two businesses in one.
+Medford Design-Build is essentially two businesses in one.
 Yes, we are a general contractor, but we also go above and beyond construction alone by providing our clients with superior design services.

 What does that mean for you?
 It means that instead of hiring an architect, a designer, and an engineer to create a design, and then searching for a contractor to build it, you can find everything you need in our ‘one-stop-shop.’